 |1927 Council of Labour and Defense directive (added translation courtesy of Alexey Kobtsev).|

 Pruss did in fact establish, and for a short period run, the MONO (Moscow Department of Education) training facility, which trained teenagers in the watchmaking arts.
 A high proportion of the students were desitute street children many of whom were female, this infact set a trend whereby the majority of Soviet watchmaking was undertaken by women right up to the present time.
-In September 1929 the People's Commissariat transferred the MONO organisation to Tochmekh and Pruss was reduced to the role of "General Consultant". (see Guest Article)
+In September 1929 the People's Commissariat transferred the MONO organisation to Tochmekh and Pruss was reduced to the role of "General Consultant".
+Just before his arrest and execution in 1937 he worked at the 4th office of Ministry of Defense Industry (НКОП).

 *The Amtorg Trading Corporation was based at 165 Broadway, New York City, and after 1929 at 261 Fifth Avenue.
 Amtorg is an acronym of Американская торговая - American Trading.
 It was formed by the amalgamation of the Products Exchange Corp.
 (1919), Armand Hammer’s Alamerico and Arcos-America Inc. (1923).
 The latter was the US office of the UK based All Russian Co-operative Society (ACROS).It became the first Soviet trade delegation in the US when in May 1924 it was established to assist the USSR’s import and export companies seeking to conduct legitimate trade.
 It would continue in this role throughout the Soviet era.Amtorg's chief commissioner for the purchase of the Dueber-Hampden factory was Mr A. Vladiminsky.
 Although based in New York, he would spend much time in Canton negociating with the Receiver Raymond Loichot.